osrf/gazebo_user_guide/src/modifying_developer.md

 `<gazebo_sources>/test/regression/`.

 #### Running Tests
-In your Gazebo build directory run `make test`:
+In your Gazebo build directory run:

 	make test

 All the tests should pass.
 If they do not, you can run and debug the tests individually.
 For example, to run the transport test from your build directory: